ABOUT HSS

 MUSIC BUCKS

-Students have the opportunity to earn Homeschool Strings music bucks during HSS classes based on punctuality, practice time, special assignments, etc. The HSS music buck store is generally open once per month to allow students to spend their music bucks on miscellaneous items.
+Students have the opportunity to earn Homeschool Strings music bucks during HSS classes based on punctuality, practice time, special assignments, etc. The HSS music bucks store is generally open once per month to allow students to spend their music bucks on miscellaneous items.

 CLASS SKILL REQUIREMENTS